VivianZhao12/Power-Outage-Prediction/README.md

 ## Baseline Model
-Model Description:
+**Model Description:**
     The baseline model used in this scenario is a simple linear regression model implemented using scikit-learn.
 The purpose of the model is to predict the duration of a power outage based on the selected features.
 The model contains one quantitative variable and one nominal variable.

-Features in the Model:
+**Features in the Model:**
 The model includes two features:

-'ANOMALY.LEVEL': This feature is quantitative and represents the anomaly level associated with the power outage.
+**'ANOMALY.LEVEL':** This feature is quantitative and represents the anomaly level associated with the power outage.
 It is treated as a numerical feature and is scaled using the MinMaxScaler within the pipeline.

-'CAUSE.CATEGORY': This feature is nominal and represents the category of the cause of the power outage.
+**'CAUSE.CATEGORY'**: This feature is nominal and represents the category of the cause of the power outage.
 Since it is a categorical feature, it is encoded using the OneHotEncoder within the pipeline.

-Encodings:
+**Encodings:**
     To handle the 'CAUSE.CATEGORY' feature, which is nominal, we apply one-hot encoding using the OneHotEncoder from scikit-learn.
 This encoding transforms the categorical feature into multiple binary features, each representing a unique category.
 These binary features are then used as input to the model.
     We scaled the 'ANOMALY.LEVEL' feature, which is quantitative.
 This estimator scales and translates each feature individually such that it is in the given range on the training set, (between zero and one).

-Performance of the Model:
+**Performance of the Model:**

     The performance of the model is evaluated using the R-squared score on the test set, which is approximately 0.132.
 The R-squared score represents the proportion of the variance in the target variable (outage duration) that can be explained by the selected features and the linear regression model.

     In this case, the R-squared score of 0.132 indicates that only around 13.2% of the variability in the power outage duration can be accounted for by the features included in the model.
 This suggests that the current model has limited ability to accurately capture and predict the complexities of power outage durations based on the selected features alone.

     A higher R-squared score close to 1 would indicate that a larger proportion of the variance in the target variable is explained by the model, indicating a better fit.
 However, with an R-squared score of 0.069, it is evident that the current model's predictive power is very limited.

     Therefore, based on the R-squared score, the current model is not performing well in terms of accurately predicting power outage duration.
 It is important to explore alternative features, consider more advanced modeling techniques, or incorporate additional relevant data to improve the model's performance and achieve a higher R-squared score, indicating a better fit to the data.

 ## Final Model

  In the final model, the following features were used:

-'CLIMATE.REGION': This feature represents the climate region where the power outage occurred.
+**'CLIMATE.REGION'**: This feature represents the climate region where the power outage occurred.
 It can capture climate-related factors such as extreme temperatures, storms, or natural disasters that can contribute to power outages.

-'ANOMALY.LEVEL': This feature represents the anomaly level during the power outage.
+**'ANOMALY.LEVEL'**: This feature represents the anomaly level during the power outage.
 It was transformed using binarization with a threshold of 15.
 Binarizing this feature can help capture the presence or absence of significant anomalies during the outage, which may be indicative of the severity or complexity of the situation.

-'CLIMATE.CATEGORY': This feature represents the climate category associated with the power outage.
+**'CLIMATE.CATEGORY'**: This feature represents the climate category associated with the power outage.
 It can provide additional information about the prevailing weather conditions during the outage.

-'CAUSE.CATEGORY' and 'CAUSE.CATEGORY.DETAIL': These features represent the broad and detailed categories of the cause of the power outage.
+**'CAUSE.CATEGORY' and 'CAUSE.CATEGORY.DETAIL'**: These features represent the broad and detailed categories of the cause of the power outage.
 They can capture the specific reasons or events that led to the outage, such as equipment failure, severe weather, or human error.

-'TOTAL.PRICE': This feature represents the total price associated with the power outage.
+**'TOTAL.PRICE'**: This feature represents the total price associated with the power outage.
 It was scaled using the MinMaxScaler to bring it within a similar numerical range as the other features.

+**Modeling Algorithm:**
-The modeling algorithm chosen for the final model is RandomForestRegressor, which is an ensemble method based on decision trees.
+The **modeling algorithm** chosen for the final model is **RandomForestRegressor**, which is an ensemble method based on decision trees.
 Random forests can handle complex relationships between features and target variables and are robust against overfitting.
-The hyperparameters that performed the best were 'n_estimators': 15 and 'max_depth': 1.
+The hyperparameters that performed the best were **'n_estimators': 15 and 'max_depth': 1.**

 The hyperparameters were tuned using GridSearchCV, which exhaustively searches the specified parameter grid and selects the best combination of hyperparameters based on the R-squared score.
-The final model with the best hyperparameters achieved an R-squared score of 0.369 on the test set, indicating that it explains approximately 36.9% of the variance in the target variable.
+The final model with the best hyperparameters achieved an R-squared score of **0.369** on the test set, i**ndicating that it explains approximately 36.9% of the variance in the target variable.**

 Compared to the baseline model, the final model shows a significant improvement in performance.
-The baseline model achieved an R-squared score of 0.132, while the final model achieved an R-squared score of 0.369.
-This improvement indicates that the additional features and the RandomForestRegressor model, along with the tuned hyperparameters, have better captured the underlying patterns and relationships in the data, resulting in a more accurate prediction of the power outage duration.
+The baseline model achieved an R-squared score of **0.132**, while the final model achieved an R-squared score of 0.369.
+This improvement indicates that the additional features and the RandomForestRegressor model, along with the tuned hyperparameters, **have better captured the underlying patterns and relationships in the data, resulting in a more accurate prediction of the power outage duration.**

 ## Fairness Analysis:
-Choice of Group X and Group Y:
+**Choice of Group X and Group Y (STATES):**

 For the fairness analysis, Group X represents the states ['Connecticut', 'Georgia', 'Missouri','Washington', 'New York', 'Maryland',
        'Pennsylvania', 'Florida', 'Nevada','Vermont', 'Iowa', 'New Mexico', 'Alabama',